queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 proficiency bonus.
 When a monster makes an attack roll, it uses whatever modifier is provided in its stat block.

 ___Ability Modifier__.
 The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
 Weapons that have the finesse, thrown, or recoil property break this rule.
-Some spells also require an attack roll.
-The ability modifier used for a spell attack depends on the spellcasting ability of the spellcaster.
+Some powers also require an attack roll.
+The ability modifier used for a power attack depends on the powercasting ability of the powercaster.

 __Proficiency Bonus__.
-You add your proficiency bonus to your attack roll when you attack using a weapon with which you have proficiency, as well as when you attack with a spell.
+You add your proficiency bonus to your attack roll when you attack using a weapon with which you have proficiency, as well as when you attack with a power.

 #### Rolling 1 or 20
 Sometimes lady luck blesses or curses a combatant, causing the novice to hit and the veteran to miss.